US police not above the law: Sharpton at Daunte Wright funeral | Malay Mail

 “The time has come for police to understand they’re not above the law,” veteran civil rights leader Al Sharpton said in his eulogy.

-Wright, 20, was shot during a traffic stop in the Minneapolis suburb of Brooklyn Center on April 11 by a police officer who apparently confused her handgun for her Taser.
+Wright, 20, was shot during a traffic stop in the Minneapolis suburb of Brooklyn Centre on April 11 by a police officer who apparently confused her handgun for her Taser.

 Kim Potter, who is white, resigned from the police force after the shooting and has been charged with second-degree manslaughter.